(In alphabetical order)

 Gustavo is a landscape architect based in Ecuador.
 As a planner and designer, he incorporates the physical and psychological needs of people, while striving to create aesthetic environments adapted to the natural conditions.
 In recent years, he has been focusing in incorporating green infrastructure in cities.
 He earned his MLA at the University of California, Berkeley.
 Currently he is the director of Gustavo González y Asociados, a firm with experience in urban and landscape design, serving public agencies as well as private initiatives.

-Amir is a doctoral candidate in Landscape Architecture and Environmental Planning at U C Berkeley.
+Amir holds a PhD in Landscape Architecture and Environmental Planning from UC Berkeley.
 He has been a tourism and land use planner and sustainable development expert with fourteen years of experience working with municipal governments, international organizations, and private sector firms on site planning, ecotourism strategies, master planning and landscape planning.
 He always engages local communities in any planning process, especially planning for ecotourism and agro-tourism facilities.
 He has worked extensively in areas adjacent to national parks and coastal areas that are designated as ecotourism destinations with focus on preservation of natural and cultural resources and he has also worked in upgrading urban areas that rely on tourism as a vehicle to the revitalization of their livelihoods.
 His recent areas of research focus on the Red Sea coast as a tourism destination and the process of tourism development that occurs in Egypt from the constitution level through policy down to implementation, with specific interest in mapping the entire process and identifying the weak areas in the process in order to propose adequate solutions.
 He has worked extensively in the MENA region and Africa, with specific tourism planning in the southern region of the Red Sea in Egypt, Agro-tourism planning for different sites in Saudi Arabia, the Cradle of Human Kind Park and the Kalahari in South Africa, and Jebel Akhdar (Green Mountains) in Libya.
 Amir served as co-chair for the Working Group from 2013-2014.

 Kristina Svels is a researcher in rural Sociology, World Heritage studies, Regional development, Tourism, Environmental Sociology, Nature resource management/governance, Second homes and recreation, and Commons.
 Svels started her studies of rural sociology in 2006 and obtained her master’s degree in Sociology and International Law (2008), her licentiate degree in Rural studies in 2011, and she is currently a PhD candidate (2016) with the thesis entitled: World Heritage management and tourism development: A study of public involvement and contested ambitions in the World Heritage Kvarken Archipelago Scandinavia.
 Kristina has published several articles related to World Heritage and tourism, including: “Solving landscape related conflicts through transnational learning?
 The case of transboundary Nordic World Heritage sites” (2016); “World Heritage, Tourism and Community Involvement: A Comparative Study of the High Coast (Sweden) and Kvarken Archipelago (Finland), Scandinavian Journal of Hospitality and Tourism (2015); “Governance of the World Heritage Kvarken Archipelago, environmental protection and tourism impact in Sites du patrimoine et tourisme” (2010).
 Her publications (submitted in 2016) also concern Second homes and the recreational landscape as well as Destination development.
 Svels’ research focuses on the local perspective in transnational and national tourism issues involving resident participation in the decision making process as aligned with governance protocol for impact on communities considering natural resource use for tourism.
 Svels draws on her experience from local to transnational laws and their application during tourism schemes to improve economic development where several stakeholders may have differing perspectives for optimal management.
 Kristina supports transnational learning as part of an efficient backdrop to overcome new challenges in local areas affected by international tourism.